PhD candidate in Emotions in Political Communication

 For more information please contact:

-- Gijs Schumacher, Personal Investigator of the project
+- Gijs Schumacher, Principal Investigator of the POLEMIC project.

-A first selection round will be held early May.
-Interviews will be held late May, early June.
+A first selection round will be held early November, after which some candidates will be invited for an interview.
+Interviews will be held late November.
 After the interview round a decision will be made.

 No agencies please